wely/DevCamp/HOL/node/05-arm-cd/README.md

     ![image](./media/2017-11-03_12_49_00.png)

-    For the `Pre-deployment approvers` option, select `Specific users` and enter your account name.
+    For the `Pre-deployment approvers` option, enter your account name.
 Then click the `Save` button:

     ![image](./media/2017-06-27_16_50_00.png)